gwenllian1/Unblind/README.md

 Deep learning model (available here) <br>
 Unblind app <br>

-<h2>How To Deploy </h2>
+## How To Deploy
-<h3>Initial setup </h3>
+### Initial setup
 1. Download or clone the Unblind App from the github repository (the repository is large and requires LFS support). <br>
    git clone https://github.com/gwenllian1/Unblind.git <br>
 3. Download Android studio [here](https://developer.android.com/studio?utm_source=android-studio) <br>
 4. Open the Unblind app with Android studio.
 From here work on the app can be done <br>

-  <h2> Running the app on an emulator </h2>
+## Running the app on an emulator
 1. Click the drop down menu left of the play button and open the AVD manager. <br>
   ![](https://drive.google.com/file/d/1ZJerwedxtOPIgVyP7qiX0nNfj4VUu8ay/view?usp=sharing) <br>
 2.Click create virtual device to create a new device (if you already have a device, that is fine as long as API level is at least 30).
-Pixel devices are recommended.
+Pixel devices are recommended. <br>
 3.Select the emulator from the drop down menu and click the start button to start the app

-  <h2> Running the app on an Android device </h2>
+## Running the app on an Android device
-1.Click about phone -> software information -> build number to turn on development mode(this can be slightly different for different devices).
+1.Click about phone -> software information -> build number to turn on development mode(this can be slightly different for different devices). <br>
-2.Go to Android studio and choose the Android device from the dropdown menu 3.Click play
+2.Go to Android studio and choose the Android device from the dropdown menu <br>
+3.Click play

-  <h2>Summary of Helpful Information</h2>
+## Summary of Helpful Information
 To assist new developers, here are links to the [model training code](https://colab.research.google.com/drive/14gCMA5bSni_I-oPFmjfWeRH1C8niefqQ?usp=sharing) and [data](https://drive.google.com/file/d/1pXaT1d5mQPsDLq_cJiskhLGqaRfBAEn5/view?usp=sharing), [a copy of the model](https://drive.google.com/file/d/1H1PdcZtZqVYZweIju2ZKQbepTMnK5pTj/view?usp=sharing), and [the model training history](https://docs.google.com/document/d/1XJWlhYr0uukgAzRN1SzruF9j-9K1R9ckO1_zFcMYZZE/edit?usp=sharing).

 This repository is unmonitored so any future work should be done by making a fork.